-(2) If a vehicle is ruled out of action by an umpire, a black flag (par.
-9) will be displayed from the vehicle.
+- (2) If a vehicle is ruled out of action by an umpire, or is captured, the cloth will be removed from view. - c.
+Airplanes.

-c.
-Airplanes, Including Field Artillery Liaison Planes.

-Blue force: 5-foot white band around fuselage between trailing edge of wing and tail.
+Blue force: 5-foot white band around fuselage midway between cockpit and tail.

 Red force: 5-foot international orange band around each wing, center of band one-third of way in from wing tips.